 SeaWorld Entertainment shares have taken a major plunge and the company has blamed the dip on the negative attention it received after Blackfish was released.

-According to the Los Angeles Times, SeaWorld has publicly admitted that the lower attendance numbers can be attributed to the controversy which followed the movie’s premiere.
+According to the Los Angeles Times, SeaWorld has publicly admitted that the down attendance numbers can be attributed to the controversy which followed the movie’s premiere.
 The Orlando-based company also reported lower than usual attendance numbers from April through June.

 “The company believes attendance in the quarter was impacted by demand pressures related to recent media attention surrounding proposed legislation in the state of California,” SeaWorld said in its earnings release.